 The Construction Contracts Act 2002 (Act) enables parties to a construction contract to resolve disputes by way of adjudication.
 This is a process where an independent third party (the adjudicator) is engaged to determine the dispute quickly, usually on the basis of written submissions only.

 Adjudication is initiated by a claimant serving a notice of adjudication on the respondent.
 If you are served with a notice of adjudication it is important to act promptly.
-Unless an extension is granted, a written response must be served on the adjudicator within five working days after receiving the claim.
+The claimant is required to serve its adjudication claim shortly after the adjudicator accepts the appointment (section 36(1)).
+Unless an extension is granted, a written response to that claim must be served on the adjudicator within five working days after receiving the claim.
 An adjudicator is prohibited from taking into account any response that is received late (section 46(1)(b)).

 Below are some key issues to consider if you are served with an adjudication claim.